 Believers in the western traditions will likely respond that we can secure a true conception of God through a more oblique use of our reason.
 They argue that we can profit from figurative terms that capture some part of divine nature by analogy.
 This is Scripture’s workaround.
 So God is like a father and Jesus is like a shepherd and the Holy Ghost is like a dove.
 But these suggested comparisons must prove not only incomplete but also impossible to comprehend.
 For figurative language to draw its comparison, the speaker must control both sides of the relationship, knowing how the two items are similar as expressed in the analogy but also how they differ, which is just as important to the truth of the effort.
 But this knowledge of both sides of the comparison is precisely what is lacking in Scriptural metaphor and what makes the use of the figurative language necessary in the first place.
 Believers will naturally cling to the part of the comparison they do understand.
 They cannot know how these comparisons illuminate what is divine.
 But they do know what a father, a shepherd, and a dove are, so they will most certainly constrict their vision to that part of the comparison they understand, even though it does nothing to illuminate what cannot be understood discursively.
 If I should tell you dark energy is like a water balloon, have you learned anything at all about dark energy unless you already understand what it is?
 Believers think the figurative language illustrative, but all it illustrates is what they already know.
 Figurative efforts to capture the divine are deeply misleading and not only blind us to the otherness of God but also to our incapacity to understand it (see “The Problem of Metaphor in Religion”).
 Their baneful effects go beyond questions of truth to those of goodness, for just as believers will shrug off their gauzy image of God communicated through metaphorical language, they will think themselves free to apply a similar laxity to the intent of the Great Commandment, particularly to its second command.
 And because Scripture provides both hypothetical and metaphorical reasons to commit, Christians often feel comfortable considering their own self-interest as they go about engaging what can only loosely be called their moral duties when engaged in this hypothetical manner.

 Frustrated in realizing some positive knowledge of the divine, true believers will most likely zoom out to a more generalized conception based on what they see as the authority of Scripture that purports to be a revelation of God’s nature and will.
 But either their perspective must be a thirty thousand foot one, meaning composed of comforting bromides lacking meaning (“God is love”), or it must intentionally pick and choose what is congenial to the searcher, whether the prayerful believer or the obedient congregant.
 The nature of the God of the Bible varies by book and by testament and mandates conflicting duties, a view confirmed by the thousands of variants of the Christian faith and the most catastrophic proof of their incongruity: the Protestant Reformation (see “Theology’s Cloud of Unknowing”).
 The nature, motivation, and operation of the Biblical God are as transcendent to human understanding as the mystery of the Trinity, which after all forms the beating heart of the Christian faith.
 Loving God means reconciling the sum of all goodness with the problem of evil that confronts every moment of life.
 And since no unified response is provided by Scripture, exegesis must be imaginative indeed to paint a portrait from the pixelated depictions we get from a work that refuses to be taken discursively.
 The Bible draws pictures of a God of wrath or of love, of an omniscient God who changes His mind and expresses regrets, of a loving Father who also applies a strict justice to human imperfection, of jealous vengeance and universal concern, a creator alternately as transcendent as the moment of creation and as immanent as a child’s prayer, a God older than time itself and yet born of a virgin two millennia ago.
-Of course, God can enfold these mysteries and an infinite number of others, but we cannot.
+Of course, God can explicate these mysteries and an infinite number of others, but we cannot.
 And Jesus is portrayed in similarly disjunctive terms: as a prophet of social justice and of Manichean withdrawal from the world, as a passive victim of history’s greatest wrong and the avenging spirit of the eschaton.
 Only a highly selective process that ignores as much as it embraces, that reduces the divine reality to the human imagination, can allow believers to think that Scripture hands them a neatly wrapped set of moral obligations.
 And they must discriminate to see any of it comprehensively, selecting from among the interpretations and imaginative constructions of two millennia of apologists.
 But if they have to use their own discrimination to judge, how can they think of Scripture as a coherent authority capable of claiming their trust, which must necessitate a surrender of their capacity to decide?

 They will call their effort a surrender or submission to God’s will.
 They will see revelation as the interpretive voice of Scripture.
 What superior faculty can they provide as refutation of differing interpretations advanced with equal fervor and sourced in the same text with the same level of rational permissibility (see Knowledge, Trust and Belief”)?
 Where can Christians find the unambiguous means to love what they cannot know by some means they must construct for themselves?
 If they rely on the Bible for instruction, what must they sacrifice to please a perfect and self-sufficient God and thus either earn or be gifted with his love?
 But he cannot be pleased (or moved to wrath, such expressions are somehow metaphorical), and He is not a him.
 What response is sufficient to satisfy the duty to love God wholly?
 Their thankfulness?
 Their obedience?
 To which commands?
 Believers will ignore all of these objections and warm their hopes by the heat of their desires, preferring “truths of the heart” that assemble a divine image from a collage of Biblical images, childhood nostalgia, and their own deep yearning, calling the composite the voice of God.
 Such desire is much to be admired as a spur to faith and much to be doubted as something more than a sensed immanence.
 Immanuel Kant offered two maxims of value on this issue.
 “The first is the principle of reasonable modesty in pronouncements regarding all that goes by the name of revelation.”
 The second derives from this principle. “…(T)rue religion is to consist not in the knowing or considering of what God does or has done for our salvation but what we must do to become worthy of it.”
 The comfort of God’s immanence cannot lull believers into ignoring their moral duty, to which their efforts must always return and which their reason must first confirm.

-This variance helps explain the vast differences in the perceived duties of Christian believers as they attempt the good faith effort of knowing and loving God.
+This variance helps explain the vast differences in the perceived duties of Christian believers as they attempt the good faith effort of knowing and loving their version of God.
 Honesty will compel at least some of them to confess that the inner light that guides their understanding is of such a dim wattage that revelation is more constructed than discovered.
 And if they deny that and insist on either a literal or a figurative stab at certainty, they will still be faced with the wide variability of other witnesses to God’s intent, other believers in other sects, other fabrications of God’s nature and their duties.
 They will naturally dismiss disagreement of this sort, but the onus is on them to explain why their creative interpretation of what they think of as inerrant authority is more reliable than a differing inerrancy prompted by a different inner light.
 Believers simply cannot resolve this issue (see “Religious Knowledge as Mobius Strip”).

 But congregants can, at least in theory.
 For most of Christian history, all of the obstacles to knowing and loving God presented thus far, not to mention the definitive one of treating the command itself in the categorical way it was intended, could be resolved by religious authority.
 If believers cannot find the Christian God, then surely patriarchs and popes can, or at least they claimed to in a convincing manner that appealed to trust.
 History itself is a testament to their success in reconciling the insuperable difficulties of defining the God of Scripture and of reconciling ensuing understandings so as to suppress the doubt that must corrode trust.
 Even so, we must also admit that their efforts to seal the many holes in whatever positive picture they presented to the faithful did not go unchallenged over that long era of religious dominance despite the heroic efforts of theologians and the ardent faith of seventy-five generations (see “Christianity Is a Crooked Path“).
 I leave it to sectarians to judge whether depictions of God, particularly the Trinitarian ones, produced an inevitable appeal to hypotheticality in authority’s framing of the First Duty or whether the inherent difficulties of the Great Commandment itself was the more detrimental to religious authority, but we can be certain that the last five hundred years of Christian practice have doomed any revival of that arbitrating moral paternalism.
 Nowadays, believers search for God’s immanence within or transcendence beyond their own virtual circles and so produce not one divinity but a pantheon (see “What Is the Virtual Circle?“).